GenSpectrum/silo-benchmark-ci/docs/help_text.md

 # Queues and working directories

 Use `evobench-run list` or `evobench-run list -v` to see the current state of the processing queues.
-If you need to investigate some
+You could run `watch evobench-run list` to keep seeing queue changes.

-failures:
+If you need to investigate some failures:

       cd ~/.evobench-run/working_directory_pool/
       ls -lrt